Want to be involved at WLT?

 All WLT productions are cast by auditions which are open to all interested parties.
 Auditions are advertised on our website and other audition websites.

-•Stage Management, backstage, lighting/sound operation
+•Stage Management, Backstage

 ‘Props’ are the items actors use onstage, and also are items that add authenticity to a set, such as things that fill shelves, cupboards or fridge, shopping bags, or they can be ornaments in a room.
 Sometimes they have to be made, such as food packets or can labels to reflect an era or nationality.
-If you are interested in learning more, contact Celia Meehan.
+If you are interested in learning more, contact

 •Wardrobe and props departments